 Disconnect the fuel injectors from their electrical connectors.

-If you're gonna test them all, probe the #1 fuel injector's two male spade terminals with the multimeter test leads.
+Probe the cylinder #1 fuel injector's two male spade terminals with the multimeter test leads.

-Whatever Ohms value your multimeter throws at you, write it down on a piece of paper.
+Write it down the resistance value on a piece of paper.

-Now, repeat steps 1 through 5 on the remaining fuel injectors.
+Repeat steps 3 through 5 on the remaining fuel injectors.

 Let's find out what your specific multimeter test results mean for your 4.0L Jeep Wrangler (or 4.0L Cherokee/Grand Cherokee):